JKWilkerson/technical-writing-portfolio/README.md

 # Technical Writing Portfolio

 This repository is a collection of my technical writing samples.
-I've included a range of document types that demonstrate my ability to break down complex technologies, concpets, and procedures into user-friendly content.
+I've included a range of document types that demonstrate my ability to break down complex technologies, concepts, and procedures into accessible and useful content.

-TK
-about me
-overview
-list of samples

-For a collection of general writing samples, including developer-guide topics, reference documentation, and release notes, see [general-samples.md](/JKWilkerson/technical-writing-portfolio/developer-guide-samples.md)
+- For my general writing samples, including developer-guide topics, reference documentation, and release notes, see [developer-guide-samples.md](/JKWilkerson/technical-writing-portfolio/developer-guide-samples.md).
-For tutorial samples, see
+- For my tutorial samples, see [tutorials.md](/JKWilkerson/technical-writing-portfolio/tutorials.md).